-We're committed to promoting equality, diversity and inclusion for all existing and potential members, associates, affiliates, staff and visitors in all our practices and arrangements.
-We also actively promote equality, diversity and inclusion to improve the access, experience and outcome for mental health patients and carers.
+We're committed to promoting equality, diversity and inclusion for our existing and future members, associates, affiliates, staff and visitors in all our practices and arrangements.
+We actively advocate for, and support, equality of access, experience and outcomes for our staff, our members and for all mental health patients and carers.

 For more information please email email@example.com.

 For Black History Month, we hear from the College's CEO Paul Rees, who reflects on the challenges he and others have faced with racism, and the inspiring success stories which ...